scientific-python/blog.scientific-python.org/content/posts/networkx/aTSP/finding-all-minimum-arborescences/index.md

 \\]

 \\(s_a(P)\\) is still constructed of all of the included arcs of the partition and a subset of the open arcs of that partition.
-If we partition in the same manner as the Sörensen and Janssens paper [4], then their cannot be spanning trees which both include and exclude a given edge and this conflict exists for every combintaion of partitions.
+If we partition in the same manner as the Sörensen and Janssens paper [4], then their cannot be spanning trees which both include and exclude a given edge and this conflict exists for every combination of partitions.

 Clearly the original arborescence, which includes all of the \\((t_1, v_1), \dots, (t\_{n-r-1}, v\_{n-r-1})\\) cannot be an element of any of the resulting partitions.